autocrypt/autocrypt/doc/level1.rst

 to behavior that is unpredictable and confusing for the user.

-See section :ref:`getting_started` for guidance on how to detect and avoid such a situation.
+See section :ref:`getting-started` for guidance on how to detect and avoid such a situation.